SlugMaster1/SIV-US-Cyber-Open/challenges/Crypto/entropy/writeup/writeup.md

         return res
     return res
 ```
-This takes some time to run but is sucessfully able to reverse it.
+This takes some time to run but is successfully able to reverse it.

 ### MT